-A zoomable map of the parish can be viewed at: www.abdiocese.org.uk/education/find-a-school
+A zoomable map of the parish can be viewed at: Find a School | Arundel & Brighton Diocese (abdiocese.org.uk)

 The governing body is the admissions authority and has responsibility for admissions to this school, including setting the priority of admissions when the school is oversubscribed.
 The Local Authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 90 pupils to be admitted to the Reception Year in the school year which begins in September 2023.
+The governing body has set its admission number at 90 pupils to be admitted to the Reception Year in the school year which begins in September 2024.